lukaspfisterch/dbl-paper/proofs/01_deterministic_governance.md

 ## Theorem

-For fixed authoritative inputs and fixed policy configuration, the normative DECISION sequence written to V is deterministic and unaffected by non-deterministic execution.
+For fixed authoritative inputs and fixed boundary configuration and policy versioning, the normative DECISION sequence written to V is deterministic and unaffected by non-deterministic execution.

 ## Assumptions Used